Skip to main content

 Fundamentals

 You enter your symptoms, track your cycle, or log your daily nutrition into a wellness application, trusting that this intimate chronicle of your health is a private conversation between you and the digital tool.
-The immediate question that surfaces for many is a critical one ∞ Can that are not covered by HIPAA legally sell my health information?
+The immediate question that surfaces for many is a critical one ∞ Can wellness apps that are not covered by HIPAA legally sell my health information?

 The direct answer is yes, in many cases, they can.
 This reality stems from a fundamental misunderstanding of what the Health Insurance Portability and Accountability Act (HIPAA) actually governs.
 This law was designed to protect information that is held by specific healthcare entities, your doctor, your hospital, your insurance plan, and their direct business partners.